The Simpsons: Road Rage: Reception

-The game received "mixed or average reviews" on all platforms according to the review aggregation website Metacritic.
+The Simpsons: Road Rage received "mixed or average reviews" on all platforms, according to the review aggregation website Metacritic.

 Amer Ajami of GameSpot said that the PlayStation 2 version "suffers from a number of problems, not the least of which is bad collision detection.
 You'll often find yourself clipping a corner of a building or slamming into another car even though you have room to spare."
 Ajami was also disappointed with the extremely slippery and overly sensitive control.
 Ajami added, however, that fans of the show should enjoy the game.

 IGN's David Zdyrko said of the same console version that "the gameplay just isn't deep or compelling enough to warrant picking this title up unless you absolutely MUST have every single product with The Simpsons plastered on it."
 Zdyrko also criticized the graphics, stating that the "framerate chugs in some of the levels when there are a lot of cars on screen and the textures are generally low resolution and completely bland."
 Zdyrko also said the "hilarious voice samples" were the "lone bright spot" of the game, although he admitted that some of them can get a bit repetitive.

 NextGen said of the Xbox version, "It's strange.
 Crazy Taxi is great, and The Simpsons is great, so the two together should be gaming magic, right?
 Yet the result is less than the sum of its parts.
 In the end, Road Rage is significant only as the most shameless incident of design burglary in recent memory."

 By July 2006, the PlayStation 2 version had sold 1.6 million copies and earned $41 million in the U.S. NextGen ranked it as the 25th highest-selling game launched for the PlayStation 2, Xbox, or GameCube between January 2000 and July 2006 in that country.
 Combined sales of Simpsons console games released in the 2000s reached 5.2 million units in the United States by July 2006.
 The same console version also received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the U.K. The game has a total of at least 3 million copies sold.